IOPConnect

 How to apply

-To be successful in becoming an IOP scholar means excelling at two levels:
+To be successful in becoming an IOP Scholar means excelling at two levels:

 • submitting an application that demonstrates your passion for physics and a commitment to teaching; and